 - Always wearing good-fitting shoes with non-skid soles both inside and outside the home.

 If your loved one needs to have surgery or dental procedures done, make sure their surgeon or dentist knows they are taking an antithrombotic medication.
-They may need to stop taking their medication for a certain period of time prior to the scheduled procedure.
+They may need to stop taking their medication for a certain period prior to the scheduled procedure.

 When to Seek Medical Help